 Placement on the waiting list does not indicate that the family is, in fact, eligible for admission.
 A final determination of eligibility and qualification for preferences will be made when the family is selected from the waiting list.

-Applicants will be placed on the waiting list according to LHC preference(s) and the date and time their complete application is received by LHC.
+Applicants will be placed on the waiting list according to LHC preference(s) and the date and time their complete application is received by LHC, LHC occupancy standard size, or by lottery selection when lottery selection is advertised.